adametry/gulp-eslint/README.md

 ### eslint.failAfterError()

-Stop a task/stream if an eslint error has been reported for any file, but wait for all of them to be processed first.
+Stop a task/stream if an ESLint error has been reported for any file, but wait for all of them to be processed first.

 ```javascript
 // Cause the stream to stop(/fail) when the stream ends if any eslint error(s) occurred.